On the Convergence of Continual Federated Learning Using Incrementally Aggregated Gradients: EXPERIMENTAL RESULTS AND DISCUSSIONS

 \textbf{Baselines:} We compare the proposed method in both task-incremental and class-incremental setups against the following baselines.
 The primary distinction between these two setups lies in the usage of task/class identity.
 In the task-incremental setup, task identity is required during both the training and testing phases, whereas in the class-incremental setup, task information is needed only during training.
 Another key difference is how the classifier heads are handled: in the class-incremental setup, classifier heads are appended progressively as new classes are introduced using training, while in the task-incremental setup, all classifier heads are initialized as a list at the beginning of training and selected based on the task identity for training and testing.
-We now proceed to discuss the baselines used for the different settings, marking each baseline with `Ta' for task-incremental and `Cl' for class-incremental, respectively.
-In all the cases, FedAvg~\cite{FedAvg} is used to adapt the centralized continual learning techniques to the federated setting.-\\ 1.~\texttt{Fine-FL} (Ta, Cl): A naive baseline where a client model trains on the current data.\\ 2.~\texttt{EWC-FL} (Elastic weight consolidation in FL ~\cite{EWC})(Ta, Cl):~This is a Fisher Information-based regularization method implemented in a federated manner.\\ 3.~\texttt{NCCL-FL}~\cite{nccl}(Ta, Cl): We implement the centralized NCCL technique in a federated manner.\\ 4. \texttt{FedTrk}~\cite{fedtrack}(Ta, Cl): FedTrack is an FL technique that uses IAG for local updates.
+We now proceed to discuss the baselines used for the different settings, marking each baseline with `TI' for task-incremental and `CI' for class-incremental, respectively.
+In all the cases, FedAvg~\cite{FedAvg} is used to adapt the centralized continual learning techniques to the federated setting. \begin{itemize} \item ~\texttt{Fine-FL} (TI, CI): A naive baseline where a client model trains on the current data. \item ~\texttt{EWC-FL} (Elastic weight consolidation in FL ~\cite{EWC})(TI, CI):~This is a Fisher information based regularization method implemented in a federated manner. \item ~\texttt{NCCL-FL}~\cite{nccl}(TI, CI): We implement the centralized NCCL technique in a federated manner. \item \texttt{Erg-FL}~\cite{tiny-er}(TI): Ering-FL is an experience-replay based continual learning method implemented in a federated manner. \item \texttt{FedTrk}~\cite{fedtrack}(TI, CI): FedTrack is an FL technique that uses IAG for local updates. \end{itemize}

 {

 }